intrudir/BypassFuzzer/README.md

 <br>

 # TODO:
-Add other methods for bypass, POST requests
+- Add other methods for bypass, POST requests
-Maybe add an output file option for `200 OOK`s
+- Maybe add an output file option for `200 OK`s